merneo/EliteBook/browsers/README.md

 # Browser Configuration Repository

-**Purpose:** Comprehensive browser configuration management for Arch Linux desktop environment
+**Purpose:** Comprehensive browser configuration management for Arch Linux desktop environment with Catppuccin Mocha Green theme integration
-**Status:** 🚧 In Development
+**Status:** ✅ Production Ready
+**Date:** 2025-12-02

 ---

 ## Overview

 This directory contains configuration files and documentation for web browsers commonly used in Arch Linux environments.
-The configurations are designed to work seamlessly with the Hyprland Wayland compositor and provide a consistent, optimized browsing experience.
+The configurations are designed to work seamlessly with the Hyprland Wayland compositor and provide a consistent, optimized browsing experience with visual integration matching the system-wide Catppuccin Mocha Green theme.

 ---